GSA/digitalgov.gov/content/posts/2013-07-25-why-nci-moved-to-a-structured-content-model.md

 ---
+url: /2013/07/25/why-nci-moved-to-a-structured-content-model/
 date: 2013-07-25 3:46:20 -0400
-title: 'Why NCI Moved to a Structured Content Model'
+title: Why NCI Moved to a Structured Content Model
 summary: ' Wikipedia says that structured content refers to information that&amp;#8217;s been broken down and classified using metadata.
 It can also refer to information that&amp;#8217;s been classified using XML or other standard or proprietary forms of metadata.
 The National Institutes of Health&amp;#8217;s National Cancer Institute (NIH/NCI) move to structured content'
-authors: [lakshmi-grama]
+authors:
+  - lakshmi-grama
 categories:
   - Content
 tag: